prasadmarne/IrrigationSystem/README.md

 }

-insert will return u insertId in message property. but message propety is an array contains multiple properties so keep that in mind.
+insert will return u insertId in message property. insertId is id of ur inserted query. u will need it for updating ,search ,deleting. but message propety is an array contains multiple properties so keep that in mind.

 2)display